Eadgyth/Programming-Editor/README.md

 <br>
 <p>
 REQUIREMENTS FOR TESTING<br>
 Running the program requires Java 8.
-For compiling Java code from within the program installing the JDK 8 is required.
-Further, it must be ensured that the program is run using the JRE contained in the JDK, not the public JRE.
-It also can be run using Java 9, but with some problems with regard to the graphical interface (as seen on Windows 10).
+For compiling Java code by the built-in compile option installing the JDK 8 is required and it must be ensured that the program is run using the JRE contained in the JDK.
+Running it using Java 9 causes some problems with regard to the graphical interface (as far as seen on Windows 10).
 <p>
 The program is started by clicking the jar-file 'Eadgyth.jar".
 This file must be found in the same folder as the prefs.properties file just like found in the 'EadgythProgram' folder in this